-During the Reporting Period, the Group did not identify any significant legal noncompliance related to construction project responsibility.
-Also, in the course of construction projects, no customer complaint was received as a result of safety and health issues.
+During the Reporting Period, the Group did not identify any significant legal non-compliance related to construction project responsibility.
+Also, amongst the construction projects, no customer complaint was received resulting from safety and health issues.

 6.2.7 Anti-corruption